[3.15]Physical Conversion Bowyer | Barrage+Ice Shot/Lightning Arrow/Tornado Shot | PF | All content

 +1 min power charge (suffix) if you are using rare quiver

-If you are using Farrul's, you can either craft +1 min endurance charge (suffix) for more tankiness, or increased damage while leeching (prefix, cost 1ex)
+If you are using Farrul's or using rare quiver + rare chest, you can either craft +1 min endurance charge (suffix) for more tankiness, or increased damage while leeching (prefix, cost 1ex)

 Expensive rare ones: